JackSparrow1770/BankManagementSystem/README.md

 ## Future Enhancements

--Add a Graphical User Interface (GUI) using a library like Qt or wxWidgets.
+- Add a Graphical User Interface (GUI) using a library like Qt or wxWidgets.
--Implement multi-threading for concurrent account operations.
+- Implement multi-threading for concurrent account operations.
--Add encryption for secure storage of account data.
+- Add encryption for secure storage of account data.
--Support internationalization for multiple languages.
+- Support internationalization for multiple languages.

 ## License